kyma-project/kyma/docs/kyma/docs/038-inst-knative.md

 You can install Kyma with [Knative](https://cloud.google.com/knative/) and use its solutions for handling events and serverless functions.

-## Knative with local deployment from resources
+## Knative with local deployment from sources

 When you install Kyma locally from sources, add the `--knative` argument to the `run.sh` script.
 Run: